Global-Witness/augmenta/README.md

 Large Language Models (LLMs) can be powerful tools for processing a lot of information very quickly.
 However, they don't do it entirely accurately.
 LLMs are prone to [hallucinations](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)), making them unreliable sources of truth, particularly when it comes to tasks that require domain-specific knowledge.

 Augmenta aims to address this shortcoming by allowing LLMs to search and browse the internet for information.
-This technique is known as "search-based [Retrieval-Augmented Generation (RAG)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation)", and has been shown to significantly improve output quality.
+This technique is known as "search-based [Retrieval-Augmented Generation (RAG)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation)", or "[grounding](https://techcommunity.microsoft.com/blog/fasttrackforazureblog/grounding-llms/3843857)", and has been shown to significantly improve output quality.
 It does not, however, eliminate the risk of hallucinations entirely, so you should always verify the results before publishing them.

 ## Installation